tttppp/ragl/rules.md

 1.3.7 In case Minions division is split into several groups, players finishing in the 1st place in their respective groups are promoted into Minions Playoffs which decide the Minions division Champion.

+1.3.8 Any required rematches are to be resolved in a week time following the end of the group stage.
+In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
+In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

-1.3.8 Due to the nature of the League, actual promotions/relegations can’t be defined up until the start of the next season.
-Relegation zone size (Masters and Minions) is set as 30% of the maximum player count for the respective group.
+1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can’t be defined up until the start of the next season.
+Relegation zone size (Masters and Minions) is set by default as approx. 30% of the maximum player count for the respective group.
 Promotion zone size (Minions) is set according to Masters relegation zone and the number of Minions groups.
 Preliminary promotion/relegation spots are set once the season is started.

 ## 1.4 Playoffs